MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 To use as a box, small objects can be added before the cube is closed.

-Description: The Fujimoto Cube, undoubtedly one of Shuzo Fujimoto's most famous models, is considered by many to be a work of genious.
+The Fujimoto Cube, undoubtedly one of Shuzo Fujimoto's most famous models, is considered by many to be a work of genius.
 The finished model is a regular cube with six faces that are all the same size.
-However, two opposite faces of this cube feature a beautiful "pinwheel" motif, made up of four triangles that are formed into an overlapping, spiral pattern.
+However, two opposite faces of this cube feature a beautiful motif, made up of four triangles that are formed into an overlapping, spiral pattern.
 The remaining four faces of the cube are smooth.
 This remarkable model is folded with a single sheet of paper.

 The folding process includes making a grid, adding diagonal folds and then using a sliding move to transform or collapse the structure into the required shape.

-PART 1 - PRECREASES
+PART 1 – PRE-CREASES

-STEP 1 - THE GRID
+Step 1 - THE GRID

 We will first form a grid of 16 squares, which will all be formed by making vertical and horizontal valley folds.

-You can perform these precreases in any way you prefer, as long as all of them end up being valley folds on the side of the paper you have chosen for the inside of the cube.
+You can perform these pre-creases in any way you prefer, as long as all of them end up being valley folds on the side of the paper you have chosen for the inside of the cube.

 You will position the square with its edges at the top and bottom and on the left and right.